Davra/DavraStarterGuide/Unit-5/README.md

 # Unit 5 : User, Roles & Permissions

-In this unit, we will
+In this unit, we will have an introduction to roles based access permissions and users.

 AEP Features covered :
 * User